 Soup nourishes the body, especially when it's chock-full of metabolism-boosting, detoxifying nutrients like this creamy vegan broccoli soup.
-The recipe is part of the postdetox maintenance mode from the new book 1 Pound a Day: The Martha's Vineyard Diet Detox and Plan for a Lifetime of Healthy Eating, and each of the soup's components add an important benefit.
-The calcium and vitamin C in broccoli, for example, helps you burn more calories, while nutmeg and cayenne help boost your immunity, protect against disease, and increase your metabolism.
+The recipe is part of the postdetox maintenance mode from the book 1 Pound a Day: The Martha's Vineyard Diet Detox and Plan For a Lifetime of Healthy Eating, and each of the soup's components add an important benefit.
+The calcium and vitamin C in broccoli, for example, help you burn more calories, while nutmeg and cayenne help boost your immunity, protect against disease, and increase your metabolism.
 The high fiber content makes this soup a good option when you want to detox; the garlic in the soup helps flush out toxins from your body as well.
-This tasty and creamy soup makes a hearty main when paired with whole grain bread or a salad; read on for the recipe.
+This tasty and creamy soup makes a hearty main when paired with whole-grain bread or a salad.

 I made a few modifications from the recipe in the book: the original calls for unsalted vegetable broth (preferably made at home), but I used store-bought low-sodium vegetable broth for convenience.
 I also used four large broccoli stalks instead of eight and upped the spice quantity to one teaspoon of nutmeg instead of 1/2 teaspoon and 1/4 teaspoon of cayenne pepper instead of 1/8.
 Feel free to modify to your tastes as well.

 - 1 quart low-sodium vegetable broth

 - 4 large broccoli stalks, chopped (use both the stems and florets)